 Can I manually add/edit my listings?

 You are not able to manually add or edit information on your listings that was provided from MLS feeds.
-You will be able to add a 3D Home tour and video walkthrough to your listings.
+You will be able to add a Zillow 3D Home tour and Interactive Floor Plan to your listings.

 Can I still manually add past sales?

 Yes, you will still be able to manually add past sales, unless they are already associated with a different agent based on what we receive from MLS data.

 Do I still need to approve pending past sales?

 Past sales associated with you in the MLS will automatically publish to your agent profile.
 This auto-publication of past sales will be turned on by default so there are no additional steps required on your end to take advantage of this feature immediately.
 Help your past sales match to your profile correctly by adding your MLS Agent ID to your agent profile.
 You do not need to approve manually added past sales, as long as that sale is not associated with a different agent profile.

 Why can’t I enter a closing price when claiming or adding a past sale in non-disclosure states?

 You are not able to view or enter the closing price in order to be compliant with your state’s non-disclosure law.
 Nothing changes on your public profile, and you do not need to make any changes to previous past sales data.

 How can I make sure my past sales stay associated with my profile?